peteremiller/School_District_Analysis/README.md

 <img src="Resources/readmeimage2.jpg">

 # PyCity Schools: School District Analysis Overview
-Maria, the chief data scientist for PyCity School District, has requested my help analyzing data on student funding and student's standardized test scores.
+Maria, the Chief Data Scientist for PyCity School District, has requested my help analyzing data on student funding and student's standardized test scores.
 The task is to aggregate the student data and showcase trends in performance to assist the School Board and Superintendent in making decisions regarding school budgets and priorities.

 Maria was notified by the school board that the analysis we initially completed shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
 Although the school board does not know the full extent of the academic dishonesty, they want to uphold state-testing standards and have turned to Maria for help.
 She has asked me to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
 After I replaced the math and reading scores, I repeated the school district analysis and a m now prepared to present this written report that will describe how these changes affected the overall analysis.

-The purpose of our analysis is to find the overall passing percentages of the students and see if there is any correlation with the budget per student.
-The analysisi has uncovered that some of the test scores from the 9th grade students at Thomas High School are missing.
-Since these values are missing we want to take all of the scores from this one high school so that the questionable data will have the least amount of influence on the district summary findings.
+The purpose of this analysis is to find the overall passing percentages of the students and see if there is any correlation with the budget per student.

 # Results